chrhck/contagion/README.md

 ## Code structure

-On overview of the code structure
+On overview of the code structure UPDATE THIS!!!
 ![Sketch of the model](images/Code_Structure.png)

-## TODO

-- [] Optimize population calculations
-  - [] Change contact definition
-  - [] Optimize sampling precedure
-- [] Add Incubation
-- [] Add immunity function to infection
-- [] Add a switch between the different models (SIR, SIS, MSIR, MSEIRS...)
-- [] Fix that tracked person currently can't meet infected (only passive)